Individual Retirement Accounts

 What makes IRA's such great savings instruments is the special federal tax laws governing the taxation of amounts earned within an IRA.
 Earnings within Traditional IRA's are generally not taxed until they are distributed from the Traditional IRA.
 Earnings within ROTH IRA's and the Coverdell Education Savings Accounts, are generally not subject to any federal taxes.
 What's more, contributions to Traditional IRA's are tax deductible for many taxpayers.
 Over time, these special tax features can result in significantly larger IRA savings accumulations than what can be accomplished in ordinary savings instruments.

 A convenient way to save for retirement, the Roth IRA may offer greater tax savings and withdrawal flexibility than a Traditional IRA.
-There are no mandatory annual distribution requirements, and you may continue contributing to your Roth IRA beyond age 72.
-Eligibility depends on income.
+There are no mandatory annual distribution requirements, and Roth IRA contributions at any age have long been allowed, so long as the contributor—or their spouse—meets the earned income requirement.

 Health Savings Accounts